OISF/suricata/doc/userguide/rules/header-keywords.rst

 ipv6.hdr
 ^^^^^^^^

-Sticky buffer to match on the whole IPv6 header.
+Sticky buffer to match on content contained within an IPv6 header.

+Example rule:

+.. container:: example-rule

+    alert ip any any -> any any (msg:"IPv6 header keyword example"; :example-rule-emphasis:`ipv6.hdr; content:"|06|"; offset:6; depth:1;` sid:1; rev:1;)

+This example looks if byte 7 of IP64 header has value 06, which indicates that the IPv6 protocol is TCP.

 id
 ^^